-The program takes place on Saturdays starting in Spring 2021 at Mark Twain Fields, 110 South Road, Enfield.
+The program takes place on Saturdays starting in Spring 2021 at the Enfield Annex Fields, 124 North Maple Street, Enfield.
 It is scheduled to be an 8-week program.
 At this time a Fall state date has yet to be determined by will be soon.
 There will be multiple sessions divided by age.
 The sessions start in the morning and may extend into the early afternoon.

 Each child will be required to wear shin guards, and bring a water bottle to each session.
 Soccer cleats are recommended but sneakers can also serve as appropriate footwear.
 Children can bring their own soccer ball to the sessions, however, having a soccer ball is not required.
 The ESA has enough soccer balls to loan each child one for use during their session, thanks again to our generous donors and sponsors.
 Soccer balls come in different sizes and a size 3 soccer ball is used for ages 3 to 5.
 The ESA will also be giving each child a free Learn2Play t-shirt.
 We ask that your child wear a Learn2Play t-shirt every Saturday.
 The Learn2Play t-shirts were generously donated by our sponsors.

 The first 4 weeks will consist entirely of fun soccer activities with an aim to teach the children basic soccer knowledge and skills.
 Weeks 5-8 will continue to provide the children with more learning and fun soccer activities, but we will also incorporate scrimmage soccer games into each session.
 Scrimmage soccer games will follow a 3v3 and 4v4 format.